- Supports viral and bacterial immune response

 How gut health ingredients can support immunity via the microbiota

-.
-Upon fermentation of oligosaccharides, Bifidobacteria produce metabolites such as short-chain fatty acids (SCFAs), which lower the gut pH, thereby promoting the further growth of beneficial bacteria
+Galacto-oligosaccharides (GOS) have been shown to stimulate the growth of Bifidobacteria in the infant gut by serving as a substrate.
+Upon fermentation of these oligosaccharides, Bifidobacteria produce metabolites such as short-chain fatty acids (SCFAs), which lower the gut pH, thereby promoting the further growth of beneficial bacteria

 Ben, X.-M., Li, J., Feng, Z.-T., Shi, Z.-Y., Lu, Y.-D., Chen, R., & Zhou, X.-Y. (2008).
 Low level of galacto-oligosaccharide in infant formula stimulates growth of intestinal Bifidobacteria and Lactobacilli.
 World Journal of Gastroenterology, 14(42), 6564. https://doi.org/10.3748/wjg.14.6564